 Little Joe hung his head and thought about it.
 “Well Mama, I think I should go to bed without supper and I should be grounded in the house for a whole month.”

 Mama patted Little Joe’s head gently as she bent down beside him.
 “Wee man, I think you have punished yourself pretty hard all by yourself.
 I believe you learned an important lesson today.
 I’ve decided to give you grace.”

 “What do you mean Mama?
 What does grace mean?” said Little Joe.

 Looking up into the trees, Mama took a moment to think, as if she might find the right words falling like the leaves around her.
 “What I mean when I say Grace is that I will not give you a consequence this time, even though you deserve one.”

 “Really Mama!
 No Consequence!”
 Little Joe said as he looked at his mama in amazement.

 “Really Little Joe, no consequence at all!” answered Mama

 Just then Timmy, who had been watching the whole thing, ran up to Little Joe and fell into his arms.
-He gave his friend a full bear hug and as he tucked his face into Little Joe’s shoulder he said, “You could have got killed, Little Joe!
-You could have got killed!!
+He gave his friend a full bear hug and as he tucked his face into Little Joe’s shoulder he said, “You coulda got killed, Little Joe!
+You coulda got killed!!
 I am so glad you didn’t!
 You are so lucky!”

 Mama laughed softly as she reached out to ruffle Timmy’s hair.
 “Timmy, I’d say Little Joe was protected, not lucky.”
 Timmy’s face turned red because Mama always made his face turn red.

-Little Joe gave Timmy a friendly punch on the arm, grabbed the ball, which was now in the yard, as he said, come on Buddy let’s play ball!
+Little Joe gave Timmy a friendly punch on the arm, grabbed the ball, and said, “Come on Buddy let’s play ball!”